Holi – The Festival of Colours and Its Significance

-Moreover, The festival of colours - Holi happens a day earlier in West Bengal and Odisha, in these regions, it is celebrated as Dol Jatra or Dol Purnima on the day of Holika Dahan.
-Surprisingly, in some parts of India (such as Mathura and Vrindavan) festivities start a week earlier and is celebrated with full fervour.
+Moreover, The festival of colours – Holi happens a day earlier in West Bengal and Odisha; in these regions, it is celebrated as Dol Jatra or Dol Purnima on the day of Holika Dahan.
+Surprisingly, in some parts of India (such as Mathura and Vrindavan), festivities start a week earlier and is celebrated with full enthusiasm.

-Find Out How to Play Holi According to Your Zodiac Sign
+Find Out How to celebrate Holi According to Your Zodiac Sign

 Importance and Significance of Holi (Dhuleti)

 According to tradition, ideally, the preparation for Holi needs to start from Maha Shivaratri onwards, which usually falls a few weeks before Holi.
 The festival of colours is not about getting rid of the waste and negative energies from our lives and homes but much more.
 According to Puranas, it is the time for people to consider this period between Holi to Diwali as a time for achieving and setting their goals and achieving their targets.
-This specifically meant for people to take this time around as important and working on their shortcomings and weaknesses.
-Well, factually Holi is a pledge day when you take account of your shortcomings and accept your flaws and mistakes.
-And, thus promise yourself to not repeat them and overcome them.
-Holi in real sense is not about mindlessly playing with colours or creating a nuisance, but it is all about uprooting the negativity from your life.
+This specifically meant people to take this time around as important and work on their shortcomings and weaknesses.
+Well, Holi is a pledge day when you take account of your shortcomings and accept your flaws and mistakes.
+And, thus promise yourself not to repeat them and overcome them.
+In a real sense, Holi is not about mindlessly playing with colours or creating a nuisance, but it is all about uprooting the negativity from your life.

 Numerous Legends Related to Holi